Pilot FLC focused on the humanities; funded by 1804 grant

 The BTA traces its roots to a generous gift from Dr. James Bruning, who began his career at Ohio University as a psychology professor and then became the University’s provost during President Ping’s tenure.
 Dr. Bruning was among the first group of faculty who received the University Professor award in the early 1970s.
 This award is unique in that students nominate faculty and select each year’s recipients.
 Dr. Bruning made the gift to University College, which then housed the award, with the idea that University Professors should be encouraged to share their pedagogical knowledge and insights with their faculty colleagues.

 Dr. Bruning proposed that an interested University Professor would be named to a faculty fellowship with the understanding that they would be available in a central office to help faculty in their efforts to become better teachers.
-In 2011, Bruning asked Linda Rice, professor and chair of the Department of English and the director of the Master of Arts in English Online, to serve as the James Bruning Teaching Fellow.
+In 2011, Bruning asked Linda Rice, professor of English and the director of the Master of Arts in English Online, to serve as the James Bruning Teaching Fellow.
 Rice held this role for two years and met individually with faculty who were looking for support with teaching and learning strategies.
 Tom Carpenter, distinguished professor emeritus in classics, and Rice both were interested in providing larger scale support for effective teaching and simply wanted to engage interested faculty in meaningful discussions about teaching and learning, so they came up with a plan for the first communally-driven and peer-coached Faculty Learning Community focused on the humanities.

 Carpenter, Rice, and Condee planned a group that would reach a broader audience while still focusing on improving undergraduate teaching and learning.
 The three collaborated to write a Konnecker grant that was awarded approximately $40,000 for use in 2014–15 academic year.
 This became the current-day BTA, pairing non-tenured and tenured professors for a yearlong program (first run in the 2015–16 academic year).
 Drawing faculty from five colleges, the BTA caught the attention of deans who provided an additional year of funding (2016–17 academic year).